AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 The **[!UICONTROL People]** tab provides a list of individual people associated with the account.
 These people may be contacts and leads from different enterprise systems managed by different teams within your organization, but in Real-time CDP, B2B Edition they are presented together as a single list enabling you to see a more holistic view of your account contacts.

+>[!NOTE]
+>
+>The [!UICONTROL People] tab displays a list of up to 25 people associated with the account.
+For accounts with more than 25 associated people, the system shows a random sampling of 25 records.

 In addition to showing you a snapshot of information for the contact, each person listed also includes a **[!UICONTROL Profile ID]**, which is a clickable link that allows you to explore the Real-time Customer Profile for that individual.
 To learn more about viewing individual customer profiles related to your accounts, please visit the guide for [browsing profiles in Real-time CDP, B2B Edition](../profile/profile-browse.md).

 ![](images/b2b-account-people.png)

 ## Opportunities tab

-The **[!UICONTROL Opportunities]** tab provides details related to open and closed opportunities related to the account.
+The **[!UICONTROL Opportunities]** tab provides information for open and closed opportunities related to the account.
 These opportunities may be ingested into Experience Platform from multiple sources, however Real-time CDP, B2B Edition makes it easy for marketers to see all of these opportunities together in one place.

+>[!NOTE]
+>
+>The [!UICONTROL Opportunities] tab displays a list of up to 25 opportunities associated with the account.
+For accounts with more than 25 associated opportunities, the system shows a random sampling of 25 records.

 Each opportunity includes information such as the name of the opportunity, its amount, stage, and whether the opportunity is open, closed, won, or lost.